googlecloudlab/first_steps_with_go/README.md

 # First Steps with Go

 Welcome to First Steps with Go.
 In this workshop, you will learn the basics of the golang programming language.
+Prior programming experience will be helpful but is not required.

+Go is a next-generation, open-source programming language created by Google for building systems, web, and other applications.
+This workshop is designed to help developers get started with Go, covering its core language elements and syntax.
+We will introduce tools and skills used in a Go workflow—including Go Playground, an online tool that takes Go development off the desktop.

 ## Agenda